-For many adults navigating the intersection of Autism and ADHD (AuDHD), the world often feels like it is turned up too loud, yet paradoxically, not stimulating enough.
-You might crave the dopamine rush of a new hobby (ADHD) but find yourself physically exhausted by the fluorescent lights at the craft store (Autism).
+For many adults living at the intersection of Autism and ADHD (AuDHD), the world often feels too loud.
+Yet, paradoxically, it also feels not stimulating enough.
+You might crave the dopamine rush of a new hobby (ADHD) but feel physically exhausted by the fluorescent lights at the craft store (Autism).

-In the Pacific Northwest, where the environment shifts from the sensory deprivation of the “Big Dark” to the overstimulation of busy urban centers like Portland and Seattle, managing your sensory diet is essential for preventing burnout.
+In the Pacific Northwest, the environment shifts from the sensory deprivation of the “Big Dark” to the overstimulation of busy cities like Portland and Seattle.
+As a result, managing your sensory diet is essential for preventing burnout.

 The Hidden Senses: Interoception and Proprioception

-We often focus on the five external senses, but for AuDHD adults, the internal senses are often the biggest sources of dysregulation.
+We often focus on the five external senses.
+However, for AuDHD adults, the internal senses are often the biggest sources of dysregulation.

 Interoception: The Internal Monitor